In 2001, chef Martin Picard opened Au Pied de Cochon in Montreal to serve, promote, and celebrate Quebecois food.

 For my main, I ordered the hallmark "Duck in a Can," which I'd recently seen on Bourdain's Newfoundland episode of Parts Unknown.

-The plate was placed in front of me with a piece of bread, and the can was then opened and gently dumped on top by the waiter.
+The plate was placed in front of me with a piece of bread, and the waiter then opened the can and gently dumped it on top.
+It held its shape surprisingly well.
+To nobody's surprise, the duck also contained 100 grams of foie gras.

 Desserts